jessemonroy650/PGB-Simplified-Super/README.md

 **Image changes**

 1. When the app starts, it shows a four (4) bell peppers with a black background.
-2. One the DOM of the app loads, it switches to a single yellow bell pepper.
+2. Once the DOM of the app loads, it switches to a single yellow bell pepper.
 3. Once the Cordova/Phonegap "deviceready" event fires, the image changes to an apple - not a banana.

 **Text changes**

-1. In addition, some text below the image says "it no worky".
+1. In addition, when the app starts text below the image says "it no worky".
 2. Once the DOM of the app loads, the text changes to "app.onDOMContentLoaded".
 3. Once the Cordova/Phonegap "deviceready" event fires,  the text changes to "app.onDeviceReady".